 George Santos beefs up legal team, prepares to face fraud, money laundering charges

-Ex-Long Island Congressman George Santos has beefed up his legal team ahead of his scheduled Tuesday court appearance in his federal fraud and money laundering case.
+Ex-Long Island Rep. George Santos has beefed up his legal team ahead of his scheduled Tuesday court appearance in his federal fraud and money laundering case.

 Criminal defense attorneys Andrew Leopoldo Mancilla and Robert Mario Fantone Jr. — who have a Manhattan law firm together — are joining original Santos attorney Joseph Murray in mounting a defense for the former congressman.